 Participants will learn how to build trust, promote Peace and foster consensus.
 For those who want to practice on their own, this course will provide requisite resources to enable them become effective mediators and to set up their own practice.
 Participants will be taken through the stages of the mediation process and encouraged and assisted to strengthen their own personal styles in dispute management, communication, negotiation, consensus building, basic human psychology, mediation and conciliation.

-On the successful completion of the training and on passing the Accreditation Examination, candidates will be inducted as members of the Institute and can practice as Chartered Mediators and Conciliators and also use the designation (ChMC) after their names.
-Induction of new members holds on the last Tuesday of November of every year.
+On the successful completion of the training and on the fulfillment of all accreditation requirements, candidates will be inducted as Associate Members, Members or Fellows of the Institute, can practice as Certified and Accredited Mediators and Conciliators and also use the designations “AICMC” (Associate Member, Institute of Chartered Mediators and Conciliators), “MICMC” (Member, Institute of Chartered Mediators and Conciliators) and “FICMC” (Fellow, Institute of Chartered Mediators and Conciliators) after their names.
+Induction of new members holds annually.

 The current blame culture has overtaken the common sense approach of handling conflict, with many unnecessarily ending up in litigation, which is both expensive and demoralizing.
 Having front line managers who could nip potential situations in the bud would save time and inconvenience (having to advertise, interview and appoint a replacement member of staff, for example).
 So how can strategic members of staff acquire these skills?